-Under the requirements of the Investment Company Act, the Fund, immediately after any Borrowing, must have an "asset coverage" of at least 300% (33-1/3% of total assets).
+Under the requirements of the Investment Company Act, the Fund, immediately after any Borrowing, must have an "asset coverage" of at least 300% (33- 1/3% of total assets).
 With respect to such Borrowing, asset coverage means the ratio which the value of the total assets of the Fund, less all liabilities and indebtedness not represented by senior securities (as defined in the Investment Company Act), bears to the aggregate amount of such borrowing represented by senior securities issued by the Fund.
 Also under the Investment Company Act, the Fund is not permitted to issue preferred stock unless immediately after such issuance the value of the Fund's total assets is at least 200% of the liquidation value of the outstanding preferred stock (i.e., the liquidation value may not exceed 50% of the Fund's total assets).
 In addition, the Fund is not permitted to declare any cash dividend or other distribution on its Shares unless, at the time of such declaration, the value of the Fund's total assets is at least 200% of such liquidation value.
 If preferred stock is issued, the Fund intends, to the extent possible, to purchase or redeem its preferred stock from time to time to the extent necessary in order to maintain coverage of any preferred stock of at least 200%.
-In addition, as a condition to obtaining ratings on the preferred stock, the terms of any preferred stock is under the event of non-compliance by the Fund and also may prohibit dividends and other distributions on the Shares in such circumstances.
+In addition, as a condition to obtaining ratings on the preferred stock, the terms of any preferred stock issued are expected to include asset coverage maintenance provisions which will require the redemption of the preferred stock in the event of non-compliance by the Fund and also may prohibit dividends and other distributions on the Shares in such circumstances.
 In order to meet redemption requirements, the Fund may have to liquidate portfolio securities.
 Such liquidations and redemptions would cause the Fund to incur related transaction costs and could result in capital losses to the Fund.
-Prohibitions on dividends and other distributions on the Shares could impair the Fund's ability to qualify as a regulated investment company and redemption force.
+Prohibitions on dividends and other distributions on the Shares could impair the Fund's ability to qualify as a regulated investment company under the Code.